patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/Protection/app-protection-additional-settings.md

 <li>Click on <b>"Save settings"</b></li></ol>

 ## General whitelist settings

-_Accessible for the Community, Developer and Business plan users._

 Under the **General whitelist settings** section, you can manage whitelist settings and add IP address header override rule.